alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

         )
 ```

-This works if `y` is non-negative, but if `y` is negative it keeps decrementing forever.
+This works if *y* is positive or zero, but if *y* is negative it keeps decrementing forever.
 We need to tweak our algorithm slightly:

 ```